Lego Monster Fighters

-Lego Monster Fighters was a Lego theme based on Universal Studios Monsters from the horror fiction genre.
+Lego Monster Fighters (stylized as LEGO Monster Fighters) is a discontinued Lego theme based on Universal Studios Monsters from the horror fiction genre.
 The Monster Fighters fight against the Lord Vampyre's monsters while collecting the moonstones.
 The story takes place in the Monster Realm and it's similar to The Monster Squad film.
 The theme was first introduced in May 2012.
 It was eventually discontinued by the end of December 2014.
 The theme also produced a range of associated media, including theme park attractions, several shorts, video game, app and publications.

 Overview

 The product line focuses on the Dr. Rodney Rathbone finds out that Lord Vampyre, the ruler of the Monster Realm, wants to turn day into night forever and unleash his army of monsters into the world of mortal minifigures.
 To accomplish his plan, Lord Vampyre must gather six magic moonstones and use them in a machine of his own creation, which can direct the magic of the gems and begin an eternal eclipse of the Sun.
 He and his team of Monster Fighters embark on a mission to prevent the monsters from completing their evil plot.

 In October 2012, The Lego Group build a 10-foot model of Lord Vampyre near Jackson Square and St. Louis Cathedral in New Orleans.